CV

 Education

-PhD in Computer science - University of Cambridge, Exp.
-2028
+PhD in Computer science - University of Cambridge October 2024 - Present

-MSc in Mathematics - Paris Cite University, 2024
+MSc in Mathematics - Paris Cite University October 2023 - September 2024

 Grade: Incoming.